 April 28, 2012

-Having earned a legal badge with the EzineArticles should not make one overconfident, I realize.
-The legal profession is a depth of recondite detail the Supreme Court has the right to firmly deliberate.
-The linguist I am, I yet can venture a few observations on speech – and this has been quoting freedom of speech to have invalidated prohibitions on desecrating the American flag.
+Having earned a legal badge with EzineArticles should not make one overconfident, I realize.
+The legal profession is a depth of recondite detail the Supreme Court has the right firmly to deliberate.
+The linguist I am, I yet can venture a few observations — and this has been quoting freedom of speech to invalidate prohibitions on desecrating the American flag.

-United States versus Eichman, United States versus Haggerty, Texas versus Johnson: all case disputes argued violation of free speech under the First Amendment.
+United States versus Eichman, United States versus Haggerty, Texas versus Johnson: all cases argued violation of free speech under the First Amendment.
 Haggerty’s case would have the implication to make the Flag necessarily your piece of cloth before burning.
-If the Flag belongs to an institution like Seattle’s Capitol Hill Post Office, you can be fined.
+It is when the Flag belongs to an institution like Seattle’s Capitol Hill Post Office that you get fined. ;)

 Let me think.
-I do not need to burn the Flag to think.
-I imagine a human being burns something.
-Is there a speech sound produced, should the human just silently sit by, let us say, a campfire, warming his or her hands?
+I imagine a person burns something.
+Is there a speech sound produced, should the human just silently sit by a campfire, warming his or her hands?
 Is there any written or printed stretch of language to emerge from the flame?
 Should one try to interpret the wood or coal crackling and hissing as stanzas, quatrains, epodes?
-Can you hear the anacrusis?
+Could we hear the anacrusis?

 I could not, and there is nothing wrong with my hearing.
-Non-verbal acts such as burning do not produce language.
-The facts are exactly the same with tools such as hammers, saws, wrenches, screwdrivers, and whatever a handyman’s bag might contain: there is no speech produced with the use, unless the guy happens to be eloquent, interesting, and whatsoever handsome (I have to admit I’m not really talkative).
+Things do not produce language.
+Facts remain similar with hammers, saws, wrenches, screwdrivers, and whatever a handyman’s bag might contain: there is no speech produced with the use, unless the guy is eloquent, interesting, and whatsoever handsome — however noisy the job. ;)

-Non-verbal acts are not proper means or tools to convey speech and language.
-The Flag itself – the many the people, the many the answers; ask someone what the Flag looks like and what it symbolizes: the many answers you get, none will be identical, each with specific and individual language.
+Non-verbal acts cannot convey speech and language.
+The Flag itself – the many the people, the many the answers; ask someone what the Flag looks like and what it symbolizes: no description will be identical, owing to language specifics.

-The First Amendment does not allow abridgment of free speech.
-Should burning the Flag be a speech act, what do you do if the Flag would be burning on a barrel saying ‘TNT’ – would putting it out be against the law?
-The First Amendment forbids reducing free speech.
+The Supreme Court decided the Flag could be burned under the First Amendment.
+It does not allow abridgment of free speech.
+If a burning object could be legally a speech act, what do you do if you see the Flag burning on a barrel saying ‘TNT’ – would putting it out be against the law? ;)

 The Flag Code may be found here,